SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Introduction

-The novel features of SplatFlow are summarized as: \begin{itemize} \item SplatFlow introduces a unified framework that seamlessly integrates time-varying 4D Gaussian representations into NMFF, enabling self-supervised dynamic scene reconstruction and rendering. \item NMFF enables scene decomposition, modeling static elements with 3D Gaussians and dynamic elements with 4D Gaussians. \item NMFF models status correspondences of each 4D Gaussian over time, aggregating temporal features to enhance the cross-view consistency of dynamic components. \item SplatFlow enhances the dynamic scene identification by uplifting 2D features distilled from foundational models to 4D space-time through optical flow rendering. \end{itemize} Comprehensive experiments on the Waymo~\cite{sun2020scalability} and KITTI~\cite{geiger2012} benchmarks demonstrate that SplatFlow outperforms the state-of-the-art~(SOTA) methods in both image reconstruction and novel view synthesis for dynamic urban scenes.
-Notably, SplatFlow achieves this by avoiding tracked 3D bounding boxes of dynamic objects, allowing the proposed model to learn from extensive, in-the-wild data sources.
+The novel features of SplatFlow are summarized as: \begin{itemize} \item SplatFlow introduces a unified framework that seamlessly integrates time-varying 4D Gaussian representations into NMFF, enabling self-supervised dynamic scene reconstruction and rendering. \item NMFF enables scene decomposition, modeling static elements with 3D Gaussians and dynamic elements with 4D Gaussians. \item NMFF models correspondences of each 4D Gaussian over time, aggregating temporal features to enhance the cross-view consistency of dynamic components. \item SplatFlow enhances the dynamic object identification by uplifting 2D features distilled from foundation models to 4D space-time through optical flow rendering. \end{itemize} Comprehensive experiments on the Waymo~\cite{sun2020scalability} and KITTI~\cite{geiger2012} benchmarks demonstrate that SplatFlow outperforms the state-of-the-art~(SOTA) methods in both image reconstruction and novel view synthesis for dynamic urban scenes.
+Notably, SplatFlow achieves this without relying on tracked 3D bounding boxes of dynamic objects, allowing the proposed model to learn from extensive, in-the-wild data sources.